Bill Olner: Political career

-Olner was a councillor for the Labour group on Nuneaton and Bedworth Borough Council for 21 years and was the council leader from 1982 to 1987.
-In 1987 he became Mayor of Nuneaton and Bedworth, serving a 1-year term.
+Olner served as a Labour councillor in local government for over two decades and was council leader during the mid-1980s.
+He served as Mayor of Nuneaton and Bedworth in 1986–87, serving a 1-year term.

 Olner was first elected to the House of Commons in 1992 as the Member of Parliament for Nuneaton.
 He was re-elected in the 1997 general election (majority 13,540), 2001 general election (majority 7,535) and 2005 general election (majority 2,280).

 He most frequently asked questions about: mercury, the European Union (public information), funerals, satellite dishes, and skills councils.
 He most frequently asked questions to, and received answers to questions from, the Department for Environment, Food and Rural Affairs, the Foreign and Commonwealth Office, the Office of the Deputy Prime Minister, the Department of Health, and the Department for Work and Pensions.

 Olner declared his retirement as MP for Nuneaton on 25 March 2007; he served until the 2010 general election, where Labour's new candidate, Jayne Innes, was defeated by Conservative Marcus Jones.